Adobe finally put some of the tools in PhotoShop into Lightroom Classic. One is Artificial Intelligence that will find your subject and mask it.

-As you can see above I did that with this group photo.
-The reason I did this is the background is a little hot and I want to tone it down.
+As you can see above, I did that with this group photo.
+I did this because the background is a little hot, and I want to tone it down.

-Now after using the Select Subject mask I then inverted the selection.
+After using the Select Subject mask, I inverted the selection.

 Then I just darkened the background and ended up with this final image.

-Now how long it takes for Lightroom Classic to find the subject has a great deal to do with your computer’s power.
-It does take a few seconds for it to do it’s magic.
+How long it takes for Lightroom Classic to find the subject has a great deal to do with your computer’s power.
+It does take a few seconds for it to do its magic.

-Using the metadata embedded in your images from your camera can also speed up your edting.
+Using the metadata embedded in your images from your camera can also speed up your editing.

 I often will select a lens or camera to edit just those images.
-The idea is get all the similar images in your selection and sync your editing over all those images that have similarity.
+The idea is to get all the similar photos in your selection and sync your editing over all those images that have a similarity.

 This week I was shooting an event where I shot about half of the photos with available light and the rest with flash.
-I noticed the color was needing a tweak on all the flash shots.
-I shot them using slow sync and some of the available light was giving a color cast that I wanted to correct.
+I noticed the color needed a tweak on all the flash shots.
+I shot them using slow sync, and some available light gave a color cast that I wanted to correct.

-The key to speeding up your editing is to group images with similar edits together.
+To speed up your editing, group images with similar edits together.